telerik/blazor-docs/components/tilelayout/layout.md

 Lastly, you can also set the `Class` parameter that renders at the main wrapping element of the tile layout so you can cascade custom CSS rules through it.

 ## Individual Tiles

 Each tile provides settings that define how many columns and rows its takes up - the `ColSpan` and `RowSpan` parameters.
 It also provides a `Class` parameter so you can cascade CSS rules through it.

-The largest `ColSpan` any tile has determines the lowest number of `Columns` the entire layout will actually have - for example, if you have a tile with `ColSpan=2` and `Columns=1`, there will still be two columns.
+`ColSpan` can affect the actual number of `Columns` of the entire layout.
+For example, if you have a tile with `ColSpan="2"` and `Columns="1"`, the TileLayout will still have two columns.

 @[template](/_contentTemplates/tilelayout/basics.md#resizing-reordering-logic)